Sonali Bank: United States

 There are currently four in the US in Washington DC, New York, Chicago and Los Angeles.
-Bangladesh Bank ordered Sonali Bank to close its United States based exchange company, Sonali Exchange Company Incorporation, due to losses in 2018.
+Bangladesh Bank ordered Sonali Bank to close its United States–based exchange company, Sonali Exchange Company Incorporation, due to losses in 2018.

 United Kingdom

 There are four branches in the UK, one located in Osborn Street, in London, another in Small Heath; Birmingham and in Manchester.
 It was fined 3.5 million GBP by the Financial Conduct Authority for money laundering offences and working with a politically exposed person in 2016.
 The branch was briefly closed in 1998.
 Sonali Bank sought permission from Bangladesh Bank to send 1.71 billion taka to the United Kingdom branch in 2017.
 It was on the brink of bankruptcy with transactions suspended by the Royal Bank of Scotland.

 India

-There are two branches in India, one in Kolkata & others in Siliguri of West Bengal state of India.
+There are two branches in India, one in Kolkata and others in Siliguri of West Bengal state of India.
 It received permission to inject 500 million taka into its Kolkata branch as fresh funds.